 Tammy evaded a large blast from behind and answered, “Around.”

-She picked one out just in time because many large armored ships and shuttles were now flying after us.
+She picked one out and prepared to fire on the many large armored ships and shuttles that were now flying after us.

-She fired one and nothing appeared to happen, but then the ship she was aiming at was sliced into many lateral pieces and fell apart, down to the hot ground way below us.
+She fired one and nothing appeared to happen, but then the ship she was aiming at sliced into many lateral pieces and fell to the hot ground way below us.

 “Wow!
 These are great!”
 Rei said excitedly.